 Communications relating to dealing instructions seem to have only occurred between MPM and the investment adviser without the Complainant being in copy or made promptly and adequately aware of the investment instructions given by the investment adviser and executed by MPM.
-It has indeed not emerged during the proceedings of the case that the Complainant was being adequately and promptly notified by MPM about material developments relating to her portfolio of investments within the Scheme as would reasonably be expected in respect of a consumer of financial services.
+It has indeed not emerged during the proceedings of the case that the Complainant was being adequately and promptly notified by MPM about material developments relating to his portfolio of investments within the Scheme as would reasonably be expected in respect of a consumer of financial services.

-Not even the statements issued annually by MPM to the Complainant provided details of the underlying investments.
+Not even the statements issued annually by MPM to the Member of the Scheme provided details of the underlying investments.
 The Annual Member Statements were indeed generic in nature and only mentioned the underlying policy.
 Such statements did not include details of the investment transactions undertaken over the respective period nor details about the composition of the portfolio of investments as at the year end.
+In its capacity as Trustee and Scheme Administrator, MPM had full details of the investment transactions undertaken and the composition of the portfolio but yet did not report about such and neither did it ensure that the Member had received such information.

-The procedures used and methods of communications adopted by MPM, could enable a possible situation such as that claimed by the Complainant.
-The serious allegations about the false signatures on dealing instructions could have been easily avoided and/or at least addressed in a timely manner with simple measures and safeguards adopted by the trustee and scheme administrator.
+The procedures used and methods of communications adopted by MPM, indeed enabled a possible situation such as that claimed by the Complainant.
+The serious allegations about the forged dealing instructions could have been easily avoided and/or at least addressed in a timely manner with simple measures and safeguards adopted by the trustee and scheme administrator.

-In the context of member-directed schemes such measures could have involved, for example, accepting communications either from the complainant or with the complainant being in copy in certain communications involving dealing instructions/confirmation of execution; and/or the respective member being adequately and promptly informed by MPM of the purchases and redemptions being made within the portfolio of investments.
+In the context of member-directed schemes such measures could have involved, for example, accepting communications either from the Complainant or with the Complainant being in copy in certain communications involving dealing instructions/confirmation of execution; and/or the Member being adequately and promptly informed by MPM of the purchases and redemptions being made within the portfolio of investments.

-This highlights the apparent lack of adequate controls and administrative procedures implemented by MPM which reasonably put into question MPM's adherence with the requirements to have adequate operational, administrative and controls in place in respect of its business and that of the scheme as it was required to do in terms of Rule 2.6.4 of Part B.2.6 of the Directives under the SFA and Standard Condition 4.1.7, Part B.4.1 of the Pension Rules for Service Providers issued under the RPA as well as Standard Condition 1.2.2, Part B.1.2 of the Pension Rules for Personal Retirement Schemes issued in terms of the RPA during the respective periods when such rules applied as outlined above.
+This highlights the apparent lack of adequate controls and administrative procedures implemented by MPM which reasonably put into question MPM's adherence with the requirements to have adequate, operational, administrative procedures and controls in place in respect of its business and that of the Scheme as it was required to do in terms of Rule 2.6.4 of Part B.2.6 of the Directives under the SFA and Standard Condition 4.1.7, Part B.4.1 of the Pension Rules for Service Providers issued under the RPA as well as Standard Condition 1.2.2, Part B.1.2 of the Pension Rules for Personal Retirement Schemes issued in terms of the RPA during the respective periods when such rules applied as outlined above.

-The lack of adequate controls and administrative procedures is not just an aspect that features with respect to the handling of dealing instructions and verification of consent by the member of such instructions, but also on other aspects involving the ongoing activities of the Scheme Administrator.
-This is particularly so with respect to the controls on the verification of compliance with the Investment Guidelines as shall be considered below in this decision.
+The lack of adequate controls and administrative procedures is not just an aspect that features with respect to the handling of dealing instructions and verification of consent by the Member of such instructions, but also on other aspects involving the ongoing activities of the Scheme Administrator.
+This is particularly so with respect to the controls on the verification of compliance with the Investment Guidelines and also the reporting to the Member amongst others as shall be considered below in this decision.